Blackfell/BlackfellShell/README.md

 # BlackfellShell

 A Python module runner & Implant management tool.
+Capable of cross-compliling and managing agents on Linux and Windows 10 (framework side); dropper exectuables can be run on various versions of Linux and Windows.

 # What it do?